OliverKris/OliverKris/README.md

 I'm a software engineer and M.S.
 Computer Science graduate from The George Washington University, focused on systems programming, full-stack development, backend engineering, and applied machine learning.

-I enjoy building reliable software across the stack: networked applications in C, developer tools and test infrastructure, data-driven web applications, and ML models with clear eveluation.
+I enjoy building reliable software across the stack: networked applications in C, developer tools and test infrastructure, data-driven web applications, and ML models with clear evaluation.

 ## Technical Focus